conplementAG/azure-aks-kubernetes-workshop/helm/README.md

 ## Introduction

+When using helm over k8s, then it is not suggested to do manual changes on the k8s resources as they are surely not recognized by Helm.

 - https://github.com/helm/helm > Quickstart Guide > Helm Commands

 ## Initialize Helm Tiller with RBAC
-- Login to the aks cluster `az aks get-credentials -g aksws-weu-[envtag]-rg -n aksws-weu-[envtag]-aks  --overwrite-existing`
+- Login to azure and login to the aks cluster [see also](../README.md)
 - Inspect and deploy the service account with `kubectl apply -f helm-rbac.yaml`
 - Install Tiller with `helm init --service-account tiller --wait --upgrade`

 ## Basic commands
 1. Create and inspect a test chart with the following steps
 - `helm create test`
-- `helm install --name myrelease ./test`
+- `helm install --dry-run --debug --name myrelease ./test`
+- Leave the `--dry-run --debug` options away to actually execute the command
+- Similarly you can also use `helm template ./test --set ingress.enabled=true`
 - `helm ls`

 2. Upgrade to LoadBalancer